 Omega-3 fatty acids are essential poly unsaturated fatty acids (PUFA).
 These PUFAs can not be synthesized by the human body but has many health benefits.
 The health effects have been extensively documented and probably the most known effect of omega-3 PUFAs is to reduce the risk for cardiovascular diseases.
 There are also indications that omega-3 PUFAs may lower the risk for dementia and mitigate depression.

 The most important omega-3 PUFAs in the human diet are:

 3. Docosahexaenoic acid (DHA)

-ALA is found in plant oils, including chia, flaxseed, hemp, and nuts.
-The human gastrointestinal tract has difficulties by breaking down plant sources which hampers absorption.
-It has been demonstrated that ALA exerts neuroprotective, anti-inflammatory, and antidepressant properties.
-The human body contains enzymes that convert ALA into DHA and EPA, however, the conversion rates are often low with ranges between 1% to 20%.
+ALA is found in plants, including chia, flaxseed, hemp, and nuts.
+Plants contain of fibers that are difficult to digest for humans and can reduce absorption of essential bioactives.
+Some studies indicate that ALA has neuroprotective, anti-inflammatory, and antidepressant properties.
+The human body contains enzymes that convert ALA into DHA and EPA, however, the conversion rates are often very low with ranges between 1% to 20%.

-EPA and DHA come from fish oil and are easily absorbed by the human body.
-Therefore, most of the health effects from omega-3 are driven by EPA and DHA.
+High concentrations of EPA and DHA are found in fish and shellfish.
+EPA and DHA in fish oil are easily absorbed by the human body.
 It is known that these PUFAs have different effects.